AlecTroemel/notes/java.md

 }
 ```

-calling a server servlet in HTML thats running on the local host (this machine)
+calling a server servlet in HTML that's running on the local host (this machine).
+This is called a loopback
 ```html
 <form methods="get" action